michaelsam94/prework-repo/README.md

-# prework-repo
-task to join code paths bootcamp
-# Pre-work - *Name of App Here*
+# Pre-work - *ToDo App*

-**To Do App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**ToDo App** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Your Name Here**